Chemical plant fire sites ITC and KMCO both have a history of violations

 Over the past three weeks the Houston area has seen two separate chemical plant fires that are impacting plant workers, area residents, and local businesses.
 The most recent occurred around 10:55 a.m. on April 2, 2019, when a fire broke out at the KMCO plant in Crosby off Crosby Freeway at 16503 Ramsey Road.

 One plant worker has died and Life Flight transported two people to the hospital due to injuries.
 Officials issued a shelter-in-place for all residents and businesses within a one-mile radius of the blaze.
 It was later lifted around 2:00 p.m.
+Initial reports show that the fire began after a chemical called Isobutyleneignited.
 As of 4:50 p.m., the fire was reportedly contained.

 This fire happened merely 16 days after a chemical fire in Deer Park raged for more than 60 hours and cast a plume of dark smoke over most of the Houston area.
 On March 17, 2019, a fire occurred at Intercontinental Terminals Company, a storage facility for petrochemicals.
 The fire burned for several days, during which time an unknown volume of hazardous chemicals were cast into the air and nearby waterways.